Recharge Growth With a Customer Retention Strategy

 We’re living in the day and age of high expectations.
 And that’s just fine, as long as you know how to meet those expectations.
 What do today’s customers want?
 69% actually want to be rewarded by the companies they buy from.

-So, these days, having some type of loyalty program that’s set up to reward customers for their purchases and engagement is a necessity.
+So, these days, having some type of ecommerce reward program that’s set up to benefit loyal customers for their purchases and engagement is a necessity.

 Gamify your program for even better results.
 Points on a plastic card is practical for some, but many people admit to not even using their loyalty cards.
 Having a gamified loyalty program that lets customers pick the actions they want to take in order to earn points - in addition to purchase - makes the experience on your website way more interesting.